About This Chapter

 8. What is Global Competition in Business? - Definition & Challenges

-In this lesson, you will learn about global competition and some challenges faced by companies when conducting business internationally.
-Also, this lesson will outline how technology assisted in allowing easy access to conduct business globally.
+In this lesson, you will learn about global competition and some of the challenges faced by companies when conducting business internationally.
+Also, this lesson will outline the ways in which technology facilitated companies' ability to conduct business globally.

 9. What is Global Trade? - Definition, Advantages & Barriers